kate-eisen/kate-eisen.github.io/updates.md

 <strong>January 2022 </strong> <br> <br> </td>

 <td  width="90%" style="padding-bottom:10px;">
-Our Arabis F2s are just starting to flower!
+Our <i>Arabis</i> F<sub>2</sub>s are just starting to flower!
 Hopefully a good proportion of them will flower and we'll get plenty of data over the next few months.

 </td>
 </tr>